netxms/netxms-doc/admin/installation.rst

 flags and capabilities.
 Numeric values for flags, capabilities and dynamic flags were changed.
 Will affect only NXSL scripts that checked those flags directly.

-32 bit version of management console is not available any more.
+32 bit version of management client is not available any more.

 Agent always requires encryption unless RequireEncryption parameter explicitly set to off.
 Might be required to manually add "RequireEncryption" configuration parameter where required to disable encryption.